More Judges, Politicians and Officials Defying Trump’s Orders

-President Donald Trump’s administration may be flooding the country with a wave of executive actions and agendas, but for Americans worried about checks and balances, there are still many political leaders who refuse to let the president slide.
+President Donald Trump’s administration may be flooding the country with a wave of executive actions and agendas, but for Americans worried about checks and balances, there are still many political leaders refusing to let the president slide.
 In fact, Trump and his administration have been sued more than 100 times, proving that folks simply aren’t happy with his efforts to reshape the government.

 Judge Angel Kelley Blocks Trump’s Cuts